kyle-semgrep/semgrep-docs/docs/index.md

 <!-- vale off -->

 <!---
-Substitute the "dark:" logo path in case a new dark logo is made.
-The code is kept here for easy maintenance.
+Substitute the "dark:" logo path in case a new dark logo is made.f The code is kept here for easy maintenance.
 -->